axibase/atsd-use-cases/trends/biennial-eval/README.md

 period = 1 month
 ```

 An additional thorn in the side of the government is the rising per person cost of healthcare.
 One of the primary failures of the Trump administration was the repeal of the ACA, famously defeated by an across-the-aisle vote from the late Senator [John McCain](https://www.youtube.com/watch?time_continue=1&v=hT2pp_KrJGg).
 Healthcare mandatory spending is also projected to outpace per person GDP growth, requiring a greater allotment of federal funds.
-10.1% of 2018 GDP was used for mandatory Social Security and health care.
+10.1% of 2018 GDP was used for mandatory Social Security and healthcare.
 CBO predictions indicate that that number will be 15.0% in 2039-2048.

 That leaves a hypothetical United States circa 2048 with approximately 43% of its anticipated GDP tied up in non-discretionary spending.